 • technical amendments to update addresses and websites, to remove antiquated terminology, and to amend language to use gender-neutral terms.

 February 22, 2024: PROPOSED RULE - The Coast Guard published a Notice of Proposed Rulemaking (NPRM) in the Federal Register (89 FR 13404) related to proposed updates to cybersecurity requirements for MTSA-regulated U.S. flagged vessels, Outer Continental Shelf facilities and U.S. facilities.
-Comments must be received no later than April 22, 2024.
 See the 22Feb Maritime Commons post for a summary and the NPRM for additional details and the proposed requirements.
+An extension of the comment period was published via Federal Register notice 89 FR 24751 on April 9, 2024.
+The comment period closed May 22, 2024.

 February 20, 2024: The U.S. Coast Guard published a notice of vacancies and request for applications for the National Offshore Safety Advisory Committee via Federal Register Notice 89 FR 12853.
 The notice announces the solicitation for three positions that follow.
-Please see the Federal Register Notice linked above for additional information and application details.
+Applications were due on or before April 22, 2024.

 • One member representing entities engaged in offshore oil exploration and production on the Outer Continental Shelf adjacent to Alaska.